jirau/simple-api/README.md

 * Use the GET/items endpoint to retrieve all existing records (note: delete the default filter to avoid errors).

 > what could go wrong?
-> * The toolchain fails on the DEPLOY stage, as the container is not able to start due to failure to access secrets (secrets created on the wrong namespace)
+> * The toolchain fails on the DEPLOY stage, as the container is not able to start due to failure to access secrets (secrets created on the wrong Kubernetes namespace)

 This completes our tutorial.
 Hope you were able to find it beneficial.
 The deployment pattern presented on this tutorial can be followed for other types of containerized applications.
 In addition, and as an alternarive to the simple NodePort configuration, other networking options (such as Ingress, TLS, etc.), can be also configured by including the additional Kubernetes API Objects on the deployment.yaml file.